Douglas-Klos/echo-server/README.md

 * Completed required tasks (echo server and client)
 * Completed optional task, determine service by port.
 I wrote a seperate script for this, service_by_port.py.
 Accepts a start and end value from the cli as a range to scan.
 Simple really.

+I've had a lot less time these past two weeks to work on these assignments, Mother had surgery and I'm out of town taking care of her.
+Thing should be returning to normal soon.

 Echo Server Homework
 ==================